andrewwheelerr/joy-widget/ROADMAP.md

 **What it does**

-Two people connect privately.
 You create a pair, send an invite link or code, and once the other person joins, you're connected.
 Everything stays between the two of you.

 **Why it matters**

 The product only works if it feels personal.
-If anyone could join, it becomes another inbox.
 The magic is knowing the message was made for you, by one person who matters.

 **What we need to build**